|Alternative Address:||Ringowny/Ringonna, Edgeworthstown; Aughafin, Edgeworthstown|

 |Memorial:||Pozieres Memorial, Pozieres, Somme, France.|

 Francis was serving with the 2nd Leinsters when they were transferred, on February to the 47th Infantry Brigade under the 16th (Irish) Division, under Gough's Fifth Army.
 On the 14 March they arrived at Tincourt in the Somme, where they had witnessed such devastation less than two years prior, and then onto Grange Camp where the men celebrated St. Patrick's Day by playing sports.
 At 4.45am on the 21 March the Battle of St Quentin commenced and the German attack was ferocious.
 The Leinsters were initially in reserve at Villiers-Faucon, but were ordered to a trench known as the Brown Line that afternoon.
-Unfortunately, on the morning of the 22nd, their right flank was compromised when the 66th Division retired and Francis's regiment suffered huge casualites, and forcing repeated retreats, eventually to a ridge south-west of Villiers-Faucon, where they remained explosed.
+Unfortunately, on the morning of the 22nd, their right flank was compromised when the 66th Division retired and Francis's regiment suffered huge casualites, and made repeated retreats, eventually to a ridge south-west of Villiers-Faucon, where they remained explosed.
 The battalion suffered huge losses in this battle.

 |Parents Names:||Son of Francis O'Hara and Anne (née McGarry) of Cranleybeg Edgeworthstown, Co.
 Longford|